CRAFT

 Oil and Wax Finishing: Donzilia

-Donzilia is in charge of oil and wax finishing at our factory.
+Donzilia is in charge of oil and wax finishing at our workshop.
 After receiving components that have been laboriously sanded to a silky touch, she applies the oil by hand, using a soft cloth to work it into the wood fibres, and around all contours of the many diverse shapes.
 She must apply the oil in a single, even layer, with no overlap, even on the most complex forms.
 As she works, she checks the quality of the wood surface; the oil application reveals details of the timber that were not previously visible, including the intricacies of the wood grain and colour, and any surface irregularities caused by sanding.
 If she notices any issues, she will return the item to the relevant department to rectify it.
-For example, if the orbital sander has marked the timbersurface, she will return the item to the sanding team to resolve the issue, before reapplying the oil.
+For example, if the orbital sander has marked the timber surface, she will return the item to the sanding team to resolve the issue, before reapplying the oil.

 After oiling, Donzilia passes the piece to her assistant, who sprays the wax onto the surface before rubbing it in by hand with a soft cloth, also in an even layer.
 They have found this distribution of responsibilities to be the best way to maximise efficiency.

 Donzilia has an enormous amount of skill and knowledge gained over 25 years working with a variety of different finishes.
-She sees the factory as her second home, where she gets along with everyone.
+She sees the workshop as her second home, where she gets along with everyone.
 It’s easy to see why: her strong work ethic and attention to detail are matched by her infectious smile and easy laugh.

 Production: Paulo

-Paulo is the production manager at the De La Espada factory, organising every stage of manufacture from the raw materials through to final assembly.
+Paulo is the production manager at the De La Espada workshop, organising every stage of manufacture from the raw materials through to final assembly.
 He applies his deep understanding of woodcraft and detailed knowledge of every machine and process in our facility to constantly improve efficiency and productivity.
 His management role is supported by his work programming the CAM (Computer Aided Manufacturing) which defines the tools and processes that must be performed by the CNC (Computerised Numeric Control) machinery.
 The insight gained by this programming work allows him to optimise even our most advanced manufacturing methods.

 Managing an entire team of people and their work expectations requires a sharp focus on detail as well as the bigger picture, profound knowledge of carpentry, and a personable approach to communication as he coordinates efforts with craftspeople in every department.
 Though the tasks are challenging and varied, Paulo is well-equipped to deliver results due as much to his warm personality as to his extensive experience.
-He has been an integral part of the factory for 27 years, and has forged many friendships during that time — friendships which extend beyond the factory doors to weekends at the gym, or a catch up while helping each other with home improvements.
+He has been an integral part of the factory for 27 years, and has forged many friendships during that time — friendships which extend beyond the workshop doors to weekends at the gym, or a catch up while helping each other with home improvements.

 PAINT FINISHING: MICHEL

-Michel is in charge of the painting department at the De La Espada factory.
+Michel is in charge of the painting department at the De La Espada workshop.
 Twenty years working as a painter in the car industry, well-known for its demanding skill level and intensive R&D, gave him a deep understanding of his craft which he has built upon for the last ten years as part of our team.
 He oversees all painting, staining, and lacquering at our factory, and works closely with our product development team to devise new finishes.
 His expertise allows him to create finishes with colour precision that successfully balance lustre with durability.
 His eye for detail ensures that every piece is finished to a superior standard, and most of our gloss painted finishes are applied by him personally.

 Originally from France, Michel has lived in Portugal for over 17 years, and finds enjoyment in the favourable weather: walking, playing sports, and mountain biking.
 In summer, you’ll notice his bike resting among the pine trees in front of the factory; it’s his favourite way to travel.